Pusty/writeups/pbctf2021/README.md

 ### Static Analysis

-I then put the simplified Verilog file into Vivado, Synthesized it, and did further static analysis on the [RTL Schematic](img/lllattice_schematic.pdf):
+I then put the simplified Verilog file into Vivado, synthesized it, and did further static analysis on the [RTL Schematic](img/lllattice_schematic.pdf):

 ![](img/lllattice_overview.png)